THE HOUSE BY THE NUMBERS

 A dream is born

 On a bike ride, later that evening, Denise was telling her husband, Scott, about her day.
 She mentioned what she was told by the manager that day.
 Having a background in real estate, Scott suggested the idea of buying a larger house, renovating it, and allowing people to stay in the house.
-And that is where it all began.
+This is where it all began.
 Denise wanted to share the love of Christ with others by opening a home in downtown Indianapolis to give cancer patients and their families a place to stay when they are coming from out of town for cancer treatments.

 Spring